 I specialize in providing certified translations of official documents such as birth, death, marriage and divorce certificates, police records, academic records, diplomas, etc. Certified translations include a copy of both the original and translated texts as well as a signed certificate of accuracy with my ATA-certified translator seal.

-The fee for certified translations of official documents is 50.00 USD/page.
-This includes mailing your documents by regular postal mail.
+The fee for certified translations of official documents is 60.00 USD/page.
 I do not charge additional fees for taxes or PayPal.
 A notarized affidavit, if needed, is an additional 15.00 USD.
 Payment is required in advance and can be made by check or PayPal.

 If you need a certified translation: